 Statistics on Psoriasis & Psoriatic Arthritis

 According to the International Federation of Psoriasis Association (IFPA), approximately 3% of the world population has psoriasis.
 In the United States alone approximately 150,000 new cases occur each year, comprising roughly 2% of the US population.

 With both genetic and environmental influences contributing to onset, pinpointing precise causes can be challenging.
-Whether you suffer from psoriasis, care for a patient, or are generally interested, lifestyle changes may help.
+Whether you suffer from psoriasis, care for a patient, building an app or a company, or are generally interested, lifestyle changes may help.
 These include, for example, diet, exercise, stress management, and careful topical product choices.
-Such approaches can moderate symptoms, reduce flares, and complement or replace pharmaceutical treatments.
+Moreover, such approaches can moderate symptoms, reduce flares, and complement or replace pharmaceutical treatments.